quangdaon/DotnetBenchmarks/README.md

 # Quangdao's Benchmarks

-I've been created random standalone local benchmarking projects, so I decided to just create a central one that's version controlled.
+I've created random standalone local benchmarking projects, so I decided to just create a central one that's version controlled.

 ## Running the Benchmarks